“Nutritious School Meals and Educational Outcomes” (R&R at Journal of Development Economics) with Carmen Quezada draft

 This paper estimates the impact of school meal quality on student outcomes.
 We take advantage of a staggered implementation of a national program that improved the nutritional content of meals in public schools in Chile starting in 2015.
 Using a Difference-in-Difference approach and national student-level data over six years, we estimate a credible Intention-to-Treat impact of healthier meals on Math and Reading test scores.
 We find an average increase of 0.036 standard deviations in combined scores.
 The students from the poorest and rural households present the largest effects.
 We explore possible mechanisms including attendance.
 We show indirect evidence that supports the main hypothesized mechanism, the improvement of food nutrients.
 In particular, we find evidence that the students from low-income households that are more often exposed to these nutritious meals are the ones who get the largest increase in their test scores.
 Finally, we calculate that it would cost 87 USD per year to raise a student’s test score by 0.1 standard deviations by providing healthier meals.

-“Daylight Saving Time and Automobile Accidents: Evidence from Chile" (R&R) draft
+Gillmore, R. (2025).
+“Daylight Saving Time and Automobile Accidents: Evidence from Chile".
+Health Economics, 34(5), 880-931. doi: 10.1002/hec.4936 working paper

 Contreras, D., Gillmore, R., Puentes, E. (2017).
 Self-Employment and Queues for Wage Work: Evidence from Chile.
 Journal of International Development, 29: 473-499. doi: 10.1002/jid.3074.